 The Puppy Pop Out

-Ladies, get your bosom under control.
+Ladies, ensure your bosom is under control.
 It’s really important to wear a correct fitting bra to yoga.
-One that holds you firm in all postures – trust me you can feel claustrophobic in downward dog if your puppies come loose.
-The best test is to do a forward bend and if there is escapage try a different bra.
+One that holds you firm in all postures – you can feel claustrophobic in downward dog if your puppies dangle loose.
+The best test is to bend forward and if there is escapage try a different bra.

 The Bike Park